skip to content

 Eligibility Criteria

 • Applicants to the fund must be current registered students of the University of Cambridge.
-The Crane Fund classifies current registered students as students who have not met their course requirements, or for PhD students who have not submitted their soft-bound thesis
+The Crane Fund classifies current registered students as students who have not met their course requirements, or PhD students who have not submitted their soft-bound thesis

 • Students in their last term are usually ineligible